Convex Clustering through MM: An Efficient Algorithm to Perform Hierarchical Clustering: Numerical Experiments

 To be a viable alternative to SSNAL, a new algorithm should not only minimize the loss function in less time, but also yield a similar solution.
 To assess the solution quality of AMA, SSNAL and CCMM, we compared values of the loss function that each algorithm obtained for data sets comprising 1,000 and 5,000 objects.
 In Figure~\ref{fig:accuracy2}, we use the SSNAL output as a benchmark for reporting the relative values obtained by AMA and CCMM.
-Being the slowest, AMA also incurs the largest values for minimizations of \eqref{eq:clusterloss_classic}.
-As Figure~\figref{fig:accuracy2}{b} shows, the relative quality of the minimum obtained by AMA is marred by the sample size, while this is not the case for CCMM.
-The minimum attained by CCMM deviates at most 0.01\% from that attained by SSNAL for both $n=$ 1,000 and $n=$ 5,000.
+Being the slowest, AMA also most often incurred the largest value for the loss function.
+As Figure~\figref{fig:accuracy2}{b} shows, the relative quality of the minimum obtained by CCMM was affected positively by the sample size.
+On average, the minima attained by CCMM were at best 1.1650\% lower and at worst 0.0008\% higher than those attained by SSNAL for both $n=$ 1,000 and $n=$ 5,000.